Southeastern Association of Law Schools Annual Meeting

 Professor at The University of Oklahoma College of Law

-Roger Michalski is a Professor at The University of Oklahoma College of Law, specializing in civil procedure and procedural values.
+Roger Michalski is a Professor at The University of Oklahoma College of Law, specializing in procedural law and its values.

 Saurabh Vishnubhakat